EugenefedorovPro/wiktionary_rus/README.rst

 The database embraces instances and the Dictionary class, which they belong to.
-It was serialized with `dill` module, which means that one can unpickle everything one needs, in any environment without previous uploading of the Dictionary Class as standard `pickle` module demands.
+I serialized it with `dill` module, which means that one can unpickle everything one needs in any environment without previous uploading of the Dictionary Class, as standard `pickle` module demands.

 -------------------------